mongodb-industry-solutions/retail-digital-receipts-backend/README.md

 ---

-### 👤 Use cases in this demo
+### 👤 Use Cases In This Demo:

     ## ⚡ Event-Driven Invoice Creation
       > Automatically generate invoices in response to new orders using MongoDB Change Streams
     ## 🧾 Download Invoice
       > Retrieve and display invoice files stored in Blob Storage or generated on demand.
     ## 🧍 Instant Recommendation for the User
       > Deliver personalized product suggestions based on recent purchases, using Vector Search.

 ---